RoHS Delegated Directive is on its way…

 For parts with declared Full Material Disclosure (FMD), the CAS numbers for these four phthalates are often buried in polymers, epoxies and PVC CAS numbers, so any CAS numbers for these materials will need to be expanded to the specific substances in these materials, or a written declaration will need to be supplemented in addition to the FMD.

-2019 might seem like a long way off to meet these compliance deadlines, however when you consider time it takes to create a compliance plan for RoHS3, communicate with customers as well as suppliers, and collect the data to verify compliance, the time is short.
+2019 might seem like a long way off to meet these compliance deadlines, however when you consider time it takes to create a compliance plan for the Delegated Directive, communicate with customers as well as suppliers, and collect the data to verify compliance, the time is short.

 Whether you need assistance in the above tasks or collecting written declarations of compliance and/or obtaining material declarations, GCG can help.
 We have been managing RoHS compliance projects since 2002, and collecting and managing written declarations and FMDs since 2003.
 Our Material and Substance Management software can help you to organize the data you need, run compliance reports, and serve as a defensible audit trail.